Book a connection call

 Or was the country in southern Asia?

-Or, no, in northern Africa?
+Or, no, in eastern Africa?

 And the team members who did not have “M&E” in their job title had a general idea of how the M&E system worked.